ryohei-1051/powershell-portfolio-lab/README.md

 - Use `*.template.csv` for examples
 - Do not commit real passwords, tenant details, or production data
 - Use `.gitignore` to block real CSVs and logs

 ---

+## Reports Hygiene

+Most labs generate timestamped outputs in `reports/`.
+To keep the repo clean:
+- Only `sample-*.csv` reports are committed
+- Timestamped reports are ignored via each lab’s `reports/.gitignore`

+---